Frequently Asked Questions

 If I am donating monthly, why can't you guarantee monthly content from my composer?

-Whilst Music Patron is partly about connecting with a composer and receiving exclusive content, it’s also about charitable giving.
+Whilst Music Patron is partly about connecting with a composer and receiving exclusive updates, it’s also about charitable giving.

 To give you a bit more context, 53% of composers earn less than £10,000 per year from composition work and 28% of composers considered abandoning their career during the pandemic.
 Finding new ways to ensure composers can continue to create is one of the reasons why Music Patron was created.